James Daniel Phillips

 F, b.
 30 June 1889, d.
 22 September 1962

-Eula was born on 30 June 1889 at Madison, Florida, United States.1 She was the daughter of William Thomas Sullivan and Amanda E. Stroud.
+Eula Sullivan was the daughter of William Thomas Sullivan and Amanda E. Stroud.
 She married Fred Carlton Glass, circa 1905 at Madison, Florida, United States.
 Eula died on 22 September 1962 at Madison, Florida, United States, at age 73.
-Her body was buried in September 1962 at Oak Ridge Cemetery, Madison, Florida, United States.2
+Her body was buried in September 1962 at Oak Ridge Cemetery, Madison, Florida, United States.1

 Citations